 Light also comes with different energy, or different wavelengths.
-The ability of a camera sensor to detect photons is dependent of their wavelength.
-Visible light photons, with wavelengths between 400 nm and 700 nm, are generally detected, but the sensor can usually also detect photons with slightly longer wavelengths (700-1000 nm), in the near-infrared part of the electromagnetic spectrum.
+The ability of a camera sensor to detect photons is dependent on their wavelength.
+Visible light photons, with wavelengths between 0.4 μ m (micrometers) and 0.7 μ m, are generally detected, but the sensor can usually also detect photons with slightly longer wavelengths (0.7-1.5 μ m) in the near-infrared part of the electromagnetic spectrum.
 Such light is naturally prevalent, for instance in sunlight, but can be added using artificial light sources as well.